psychemedia/storytelling-notes/golden-ball.md

 But I have come to see thee hung
 Upon this gallows-tree."

-Then the hangman said, " Hast thee done thy prayers?
+Then the hangman said, "Hast thee done thy prayers?
 Now, lass, put thy head into the noose."

-But she answered, " Stop, stop, I think I see my brother coming!"
-And again she sang, and then she thought she saw her sister coming, then her uncle, then her aunt, then her cousin; but after this the hangman said, " I will stop no longer, thou'rt making game of me.
+But she answered, "Stop, stop, I think I see my brother coming!"
+And again she sang, and then she thought she saw her sister coming, then her uncle, then her aunt, then her cousin; but after this the hangman said, "I will stop no longer, thou'rt making game of me.
 Thou must be hung at once."

 But now she saw her sweetheart coming through the crowd, and he held over his head in the air her own golden ball; so she said: